When direct debits are a bad idea

 Listen to Cash Chats, our award-winning podcast, presented by Editor-in-chief Andy Webb and Deputy Editor Amelia Murray.

-Meerkat Movies is also a great way to save money at the posher Luxe screens, or the refurbished Odeon Leicester Square.
+Meerkat Movies is also a great way to save money at the posher Luxe screens, or the refurbished ODEON Leicester Square.
 You’ll still pay more for these locations though.

-Officially the Odeon Limitless card doesn’t work with your Meerkat code, but it’s worth a try.
+Officially the ODEON Limitless card doesn’t work with your Meerkat Movies code, but it’s worth a try.
 These let you go to as many films as you like, potentially bringing the cost of two people to see a movie every week down to as low as £2.30 per ticket – IF you go every week, and only on a Tuesday or Wednesday.

 Meerkat Movies at Cineworld